Wilhelm Büsing

-Wilhelm Büsing (born 2 March 1921) is a German former equestrian who competed at the 1952 Summer Olympics in Helsinki, where he won a silver medal in team eventing and a bronze medal in the individual tournament.
+Wilhelm Büsing (2 March 1921 – 25 June 2023) was a German equestrian who competed at the 1952 Summer Olympics in Helsinki, where he won a silver medal in team eventing and a bronze medal in the individual event.
 He also won a silver medal in team eventing at the 1954 European Championships.
 A veterinarian by trade, he was also present at the 1956, 1960, and 1964 Summer Olympics as a coach and trainer.
 In addition to his veterinary practice, he also worked as horse breeder.